 A caregiver that respects his/her own job wouldn’t be bad at their performance, likewise, s/he will be respectful of the situation and hardships the family or client faces on an everyday basis.

-One needs to have the patience to listen to, understand and answer to their needs every single time.
-This is not an easy feat given this is an area where you’re not short of clients who tend to repeat after themselves, or in the extreme opposite, quiet and subdued ones who refuse to express themselves.
-In either situation, one needs the highest patience to care for them.
+A caregiver needs to have the patience to listen to, understand, and answer to their client’s needs.
+There will be clients who repeat after themselves and then there are clients who are quiet and reserved.
+In either situation, one needs patience to care for them.
 A trained professional will not be lacking in this area.

 A good caregiver should also have the ability to not panic in difficult situations, and stay composed even when the client gets demanding.

-Having this emotion helps a caregiver to be able to connect better with the client.
-More often than not, you can see that many elderlies in need of care are rather downcast and dispirited.
+Empathy helps a caregiver to be able to connect better with the client.
+With our elderly community, there will be times where they feel rather low-spirited.
 They feel that nobody has time for them and that no one understands how they feel or what they need, hence the dejected behaviour.